 Major in Africana Studies

 Classes in literature, history, culture, religion, cinema, philosophy and politics give students a broad foundation and the opportunity to tailor a course of study to align with a corresponding double-major.
-Our interdisciplinary major offers 3 themes to choose from:
+Our interdisciplinary major offers 3 thematic areas to choose from.
+Students are free to mix and match courses from two or more of the following thematic areas:

 - African American History, Culture, and Aesthetics